timboe/YouCannotGoBack/README.md

 # You Cannot Go Back!

-Inspired by the classic TV show Knightmare, You Cannot Go Back is a dungeon exploration [game for Pebble Time and Round watches](https://apps.getpebble.com/en_US/application/56e4693181ff036ba9000020) written in C.
+Inspired by the classic TV show Knightmare, You Cannot Go Back is a dungeon exploration game written in C [for Pebble Time and Round watches](https://apps.getpebble.com/en_US/application/56e4693181ff036ba9000020) and now also for Playdate by Panic!

 ![Marketing](https://github.com/timboe/YouCannotGoBack/blob/master/promotional/you-cannot-go-back-marketing.png?raw=true)